YPares/nushellWith/README.md

 set of plugins (from either nixpkgs or built from source) and nu libraries (from source).

-The recommended way to use this flake is via the `nixpkgs` overlay it provides:
+The simplest way to use this flake is via the `nixpkgs` overlay it provides:

 ```nix
   let pkgs = import nixpkgs {